Ollo/shadygrovebrewing/src/posts/test-flight/index.md

 ---
 layout: layouts/layout.njk
-title: Shady Malle | Belgian Tripel
+title: Test Flight
 tags: post
 excerpt: 'An expensive test flight that resulted in only about half the expected yield but had great flavor and received great feedback.'
 date: 2018-11-03
 ---
-## Shady Malle
+## The inaugural voyage

 So I had bought the 5 gallon system, had gone to boulder fermentation supply and bumbled through finding a recipe and ingredients with the help of a shop regular and now it was time to embark on my first solo brew day.